Profiting socially on nickels and dimes

 Announced in late March, Lyft will be launching the “Round Up & Donate” plan, allowing users to opt in to a charitable program that rounds up your Lyft fare to the nearest dollar and donates the remainder to charity.
 For example, let’s say your ride was $8.50; that would mean the cost to you would be $9, and 50 cents would be on its way to the ACLU and protecting our civil liberties.

-Those who follow Term Sheet or StrictlyVC will hasten to note that sizable investments have been deployed to support round up programs either for personal investment or non-profit supprt.
-Large tech companies like Paypal and Rakuten have invested into Newport Beach, Calif.-based Acorns.
+Those who follow Term Sheet or StrictlyVC will hasten to note that sizable investments have been deployed to support round up programs either for personal investment or nonprofit support.
+Large tech companies like PayPal and Rakuten have invested into Newport Beach, Calif.-based Acorns.

-With over $60 million in funding, Acorns allows users to make micro investments by rounding up purchases and automatically investing the change.
+With more than $60 million in funding, Acorns allows users to make micro investments by rounding up purchases and automatically investing the change.

 Acorns chief executive Noah Kerner calls round up investing a “lightweight way to get people started [with investing]; particularly young people.
 Then we offer additional features to enable customers to invest more.”